nanav/demo-weather-app/README.md

 6- Handle connectivy issues by detecting connection changes - see an example of it in any of my projects like https://github.com/nanav/marvel-test

 7- Add UI tests with espresso - see an example of it in any of my projects like https://github.com/nanav/marvel-test

+### Notes

+Make sure you have an API KEY before running this app and update data.gradle